?

 A toner cartridge simply contains toner powder or particles, whereas a drum unit is an electrically charged cylinder that fuses that toner powder onto paper to create text and images.

 Depending on the printer manufacturer and model, the drum unit may be incorporated with the toner cartridge or sold separately as a single unit.
 Some printers only need you to replace the toner cartridge, whilst others will require that you regularly replace both the toner cartridge and the drum unit.
-The printer will tell you the status in the settings and most machines will flash when they need to be replaced.
+The printer will tell you about the status in the settings and most machines will flash when they need to be replaced.
 Typically, a laser machine will require the drum changing every 4-5 toners.

 We recommend checking your printer manual to determine what you need for your machine.